Dragonflies and Damselflies

 Rand Rudland

-We are very grateful for this expert submission by our guest-writer, Rand Rudland and we know our readers will enjoy learning about dragonflies and damselflies.
+We are very grateful for this expert submission by our guest-writer, Rand Rudland.

 Rand would like to alert you about a pamphlet, titled “Odonates of the Sunshine Coast” with information on forty of the most common local Odonates.
 To obtain your own copy they are available at the EarthFair Store in Madeira Park.